omegat-org/omegat/release/readme.txt

   - Microsoft OpenXML files
   - Okapi monolingual XLIFF files

-OmegaT can be customized to other file formats as well.
+OmegaT can be customized to support other file formats as well.

 OmegaT will automatically parse even the most complex source folder hierarchies, to access all the supported files, and produce a target folder